isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 Registration is CLOSED for Intake 2020/21.

-Registration for individual modules is CLOSED for Intake 2020/21.

-The next intake for this course will be in Apr 2022.
+This programme is currently under review.
+Details will be available in the 4th quarter of 2022.
+Registration is expected to commence in Jan/Feb 2023.

 **Please read [Terms and Conditions](https://production-iras-tax-academy.netlify.com/executive-tax-programmes/terms-and-conditions/){:target="_blank"} for courses.**